Murder of Elizabeth Olten: Trial, conviction, and appeal

-Bustamante first appeared in court on November 17, 2009, where she pleaded not guilty and was indicted on first-degree murder and armed criminal action (due to using a knife in the murder).
-In January 2012, she took a plea deal to the lesser charges of second-degree murder and armed criminal action.
+Bustamante first appeared in court on November 17, 2009, where she pleaded not guilty and was indicted on first-degree murder and armed criminal action (due to using a knife to commit the murder).
+In January 2012, she took a plea deal for the lesser charges of second-degree murder and armed criminal action.
 A few weeks later, she was sentenced to life imprisonment with the possibility of parole for the murder and a consecutive sentence of 30 years for armed criminal action.

 Her appeal against the sentence was denied in March 2014.

 The victim's mother, Patricia Preiss, agreed to settle the lawsuit she filed against Bustamante.
 The terms of the agreement require Bustamante to disclose any compensation from case coverage to Preiss.

-Alyssa was seen by several mental health professionals, who all testified that she has major depressive disorder and borderline personality disorder.

 Bustamante was denied parole in July 2024.

 Her next parole hearing is scheduled for 2029.

-Even if granted parole from her life sentence, she must still serve her consecutive 30-year sentence.
-Due to her age at the time of her conviction, she will only have to serve 15 years of her consecutive sentence before eligibility for parole on it.
-Also, she is not on the "dangerous conviction list" so she will be granted good time if she follows all the rules.
-That allows her 15% of her time off.
+Even if granted parole from her life sentence for second-degree murder, Bustamante still must then serve her consecutive 30-year sentence for armed criminal action.
+However, due to her age at the time of her conviction, she will only have to serve 15 years of her consecutive sentence before becoming eligible for parole on it.
+Bustamante is additionally not on the "dangerous conviction list," so she will be granted good time if she follows all the rules.
+This allows her 15% of her time off.

-Bustamante is currently imprisoned at Chillicothe Correctional Center in Chillicothe, Missouri.
+Bustamante is currently imprisoned at the Chillicothe Correctional Center in Chillicothe, Missouri.